-Also known as Coralfishes, Bannerfish, Masked Coachman, Horned Coachman, Pennant Coralfish and Unicorn Pennant Coralfish.
+Also known as Coralfishes, Bannerfishes, Pennant Coralfish, Unicorn Pennant Coralfish, Masked Coachman, Horned Coachman and Three-banded Bullfish.

-They feed on coral polyps, tentacles of featherdusters and Christmas-tree worms.
+They feed on tentacles of featherdusters, Christmas-tree worms, benthic invertebrates.

 Length - 23cm